-The Company entered into a Simple Agreement for Future Equity (SAFE) note during the year.
-The SAFE is a convertible equity instrument which allows investors to provide share capital at a certain point in time but leaves the price of the shares and the number of shares to be issued to be determined at the next equity financing.
+The Company has entered into Simple Agreement for Future Equity (SAFE) notes.
+A SAFE is a convertible equity instrument which allows investors to provide share capital at a certain point in time but leaves the price of the shares and the number of shares to be issued to be determined at the next equity financing.
 The SAFE note is subject to a valuation cap.
 This means that if the valuation of the Company at the next equity funding is more than the valuation cap, the SAFE will convert into shares at that valuation cap.
 The SAFE note is also subject to a 20% discount in the event of a down round.
 This means that if the valuation of the Company at the next equity financing is less than the valuation cap, the SAFE will convert into ordinary shares at a 20% discount.